 The Role of the Disability Resource Center

-The Disability Resource Center (DRC) is the office designated by the University of Arizona to provide services, resources, and programs to facilitate equal learning and working opportunities for disabled faculty, staff, students, and guests of UA.
-The DRC also determines whether individuals are eligible for reasonable accommodation and, if so, the nature of the reasonable accommodation.
+The Disability Resource Center (DRC) is designated by the University of Arizona to provide centralized services, resources, and programs that facilitate equal learning and working opportunities for disabled faculty, staff, students, and guests of the University.
+Through an interactive process, DRC determines whether individuals are eligible for reasonable accommodation and, if so, the nature of the reasonable accommodation.